pabloelt/lead-scoring-analysis-and-segmentation/README.md

 ### Lead segmentation model

+Four distinct potential customer profiles were identified through the implementation of the lead segmentation model.
+These profiles correspond to very low, low, medium, and super high-quality leads.
+The key actionable initiatives for each profile are summarized below.

+1. The company's most valuable leads are working professionals who arrive through the lead form submission.
+2. While SMS campaigns are generally effective, they should be targeted more precisely:
+  * Focus on working professionals from API sources who spend above-average time on the website.
+  * Avoid sending SMS to leads from Landing Page Submissions who spend minimal time on the site, as they represent the lowest quality leads and divert resources from more promising campaigns.
+3. The live chat feature primarily attracts low-quality leads.
+The company should consider reallocating resources from this service and, for leads from API sources, prioritize email marketing and SMS campaigns instead.

 ### Predictive lead scoring model

+A powerful predictive lead scoring model was developed using a straightforward logistic regression algorithm.
+After implementing this predictive model, the company has been able to:

+1. Increase its conversion rate from 41.70% to 45.77%.
+2. Reduce by 9.31% the workload to be managed by the sales department.
+3. Reduce by 28.81% the loss in investments.
+4. Increase its sales profit by 4.75%.

 The main results obtained from this Discovery Project are summarized below: